 Siyu Liang

-I am a fifth-year PhD candidate in Computational Linguistics at the University of Washington advised by Drs.
+I am an incoming Assistant Professor in the Department of Linguistics at Rice University starting July 2026.
+I received my Ph.D. in Computational Linguistics from the University of Washington, where I was advised by Drs.
 Gina-Anne Levow and Richard Wright.
 My research develops computational methods for multilingual and under-resourced speech grounded in linguistic theory and fairness.

-You can reach me at liangsy [@] uw [dot] edu.
+You can reach me at siyu.liang [@] rice [dot] edu.

 news